 Please see the Unistats data, using the link at the bottom of this page, for specific information relating to this course in terms of course composition and delivery, contact hours and student satisfaction.

 How You Are Assessed

-A variety of assessment strategies are used including formative assessment, essays, reports, oral presentations, reflective journals, group work, in-class tests and examinations.
+A variety of assessment strategies are used including formative assessment, essays, reports, poster presentations, reflective journals, group work, in-class tests and examinations.

 What We Look For In Your Application

 We are looking for candidates who want to make a real difference to the lives of people in health and social care settings.
 We want students who will make a commitment to the course and to the curriculum content and who come with a good supportive reference.